Adam T. Bower Memorial Dam

 The Adam T. Bower Memorial Dam (formerly known as the Sunbury Fabridam) is the world's longest inflatable dam.
-The dam is located just below the confluence of the Western and Main Branches of the Susquehanna River, in Upper Augusta Township, between the town of Shamokin Dam and the city of Sunbury, Pennsylvania.
+The dam is located just below the confluence of the Western and Main Branches of the Susquehanna River, in Upper Augusta Township, between the borough of Shamokin Dam and the city of Sunbury, Pennsylvania.

 The dam is 2,100 feet (640 m) long.
 When it is raised in the summer time, it creates the 3,000 acre (12 km^{2}) Lake Augusta, which is used for recreation.
 The dam and lake are part of Shikellamy State Park.

 In 2001, the dam was renamed for Adam T. Bower, Chief Clerk of the Pennsylvania House of Representatives from 1967–68 and Director of Services during the Pennsylvania Constitutional Convention of 1967-68, by Act 2001-5 of the Pennsylvania General Assembly.

 There are plans underway to add a fish ladder to the dam.
 The fish ladder is primarily to allow the American shad to access the upper part of the Susquehanna.
 For the 2007 season the dam was slated to be deflated slowly over the period from August 20 through August 23.
 This earlier than usual lowering of the dam was to facilitate the replacement and repair of at least 3 of the synthetic bags which comprise the dam.